 - Expanded SLAT System at center span for deep brake flight

 - 5 Vents & Advanced Crossports for rapid inflation

-Science & Observation: HAYDUKE is the result of three years of R&D. Equally important, it is the result of three years of focusing on customer and team jumper feedback.
+Science & Observation: HAYDUKE is the result of three years of R&D combined with customer and team jumper feedback.
 You tell, we listen.
 The result is progression that can be felt and experienced.